-The Kodayar makes its descend at Tirparappu and the water fall at this place is about 13km from Pechiparai dam.
-The river bed is rocky and about 300 feet. in length.
-The water falls from a height of nearly 50 feet, and the water flows for about seven months in a year.
+The Kodayar makes its descend at Tirparappu and the water fall at this place is about 13km. from Pechiparai dam.
+The river bed is rocky and about 300 ft. in length.
+The water falls from a height of nearly 50 ft. and the water flows for about seven months in a year.
 The whole bed above the falls is one rocky mass which extends up to a distance of about quarter of a kilometer upstream where the famous Thirparappu weir has been constructed for supplying water to the paddy fields.
-On the left bank of the river in between the waterfalls and the weir, there is a temple dedicated to Siva enclosed by strong fortification.
-The district administration has recently constructed a swimming pool for children over here which is very popular among the children.
+On either side of the river, on the left bank of the river in between the waterfalls and the weir, there is a temple dedicated to Siva enclosed by strong fortification.
+The District Administration has recently constructed a swimming pool for children over here which is very popular among the children.